act-rules/act-rules.github.io/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Add yourself (and co-authors) as "Assignees" for PR.
 - [ ] Add label to indicate if it's a `Rule`, `Definition` or `Chore`.
-- [ ] Close the issue that the PR resolves (and make sure the issue is referenced in the top of this comment)
+- [ ] Reference any issue that the PR resolves at the top of this comment, but leave it open.
 - [ ] Optionally request feedback from anyone in particular by assigning them as "Reviewers".

+### **When merging a PR:\***

+- [ ] Close any issue that the PR resolves.
+This should happen automatically upon merging if the issue is referenced at the top of this comment.

 ## How to Review And Approve